How to start learn Java

-Even the longest trip starts with a first step ©
+Even the longest journey starts from first step ©

 After such big words I want to continue my introduction to the main part of the article.
 Java is a powerful and progressive language, and its possibilities allow Java to retain a wide sector of the market.
 More than 3 billion devices all over the world are powered by Java: mobile phones, laptops, hardware, cards.